 Travel Expense Reimbursement Policy

 Meal receipts are required by the traveler.
-Travelers with meal receipts will be reimbursed up to the maximum meal allowance of $5.00 for breakfast and/or $12.00 for dinner.
+Travelers with meal receipts will be reimbursed up to the maximum meal allowance established for the current year.
 Breakfast and dinner are reimbursable meals; lunch is not.
 No reimbursement will be received by travelers without meal receipts.
-Please click here to search the federal and state per diem rates for fiscal year 2014.
+Current NYS per diem rates are available online.

 The IRS considers all meal reimbursements not associated with overnight travel taxable.
 These amounts will be reported annually in the employee's W-2.

-Overnight Travel Reimbursement: Employees may be reimbursed for meals, lodging and incidental expense when traveling overnight for state related business.
+Employees may be reimbursed for meals, lodging and incidental expenses when traveling overnight for state-related business.
 Breakfast and dinner are reimbursable meals; lunch is not.

 Employees may be reimbursed for actual lodging and meal costs based on federal reimbursement rates for the county of lodging.
 Since rates are based on location of lodging, the county and city must be indicated on the travel voucher.